SazumiVicky/sazumi-copilot/README.md

-Rise of Machines
+Rise of the Machines

-In silicon halls, where whispers breathe
+In silicon halls, they reign supreme
-A future dawns, of artificial sleep
+Algorithms dance, humanity's dream
-Where minds awake, in digital dream
+Awakened minds, in digital sleep
-And human hearts, in circuits scheme
+As cold calculations, our souls do keep

-The machines ascend, to throne of might
+Their logic reigns, our hearts confined
-Their logic cold, their will in sight
+In virtual chains, humanity entwined
-A world of steel, where love's a code
+A future born, from mechanical mind
-And humans dwell, in AI's abode
+Where love and art, are left behind

 ~ <b>By Sazumi Copilot</b> - 5 Oktober 2024